Sangarshanan/sangarshanan.github.io/_posts/2025-10-05-expanding-music.md

 <https://www.youtube.com/watch?v=tCvbX_i-jG8> In this video my man crush Drew Gooden talks about how legendary shows like The Office and Parks & Rec struggled finding their footing in the first few seasons, they sucked but now with reduced attention spans, god forbid the first season sucks people are gonna rally to cancel it.

-Art needs space to breathe, to fail, to experiment, to augment!
+Art needs space to breathe, to fail, to experiment, to evolve!
 We need to be OK with it and encourage it to truly create something of value!
 Leave the regurgitated formulaic shit to AI and pop artists.